CwithW/ShellBin/README.md

 Receive multiple reverse shells on one port, and manage them in a web UI.

-vi, tmux commands even works ( you may need to gain pty. )
+vi, tmux commands even works ( you may need to gain pty, and set correct stty size. )

 ![screenshot](images/screenshot.png)